lepoco/reflectioneventing/README.md

 ## Compilation

-Use Visual Studio 2022 and invoke the .sln.
+To build the project, use Visual Studio 2022 and open the .sln file.

 Visual Studio
 **ReflectionEventing** is an Open Source project.
 You are entitled to download and use the freely available Visual Studio Community Edition to build, run or develop for ReflectionEventing.
 As per the Visual Studio Community Edition license, this applies regardless of whether you are an individual or a corporate user.